Snipaste/feedback/docs/README.md

 Have troubles?
 - Check [Troubleshooting](/troubleshooting) or [FAQ](/faq).

-Want to make more use of Snipaste?
+Want to make further use of Snipaste?
 - Read the rest of our documentation when you have time.
 You won't be disappointed! :wink:

 ## Feedback